 Another consideration is that appointments and decisions that you make before losing capacity are more likely to better reflect your wishes after you lose capacity.

-If you are considering making a deputyship application, or would like any further information, please contact Swindon Court of Protection Solicitor Megan Phillips on 01793 615011 or email her at email@example.com
+If you are considering making a deputyship application, or would like any further information, please contact Swindon Court of Protection Solicitor Megan Miller on 01793 615011 or email her at email@example.com